T. Natarajan

 Thangarasu Natarajan (born 4 April 1991) is an Indian international cricketer.
 He made his debut for the India cricket team in December 2020.
-Currently he plays for Sunrisers Hyderabad in the Indian Premier League (IPL) and for Tamil Nadu in domestic cricket.
+Currently he plays for Delhi Capitals in the Indian Premier League (IPL) and for Tamil Nadu in domestic cricket.
 He became the first Indian cricketer to make his international debut across all three formats on the same tour when he was playing in India's 2020–21 tour of Australia.

 Early and personal life

-Natarajan was born in Chinnappampatti, a village near Salem in Tamil Nadu.
+Natarajan was born in a Tamil family in Chinnappampatti, a village near Salem in Tamil Nadu.
 His father S. Thangarasu, was a weaver working on a powerloom, and his mother runs a fast-food stall.
 Natarajan is the eldest of five children.

 Natarajan married his schoolmate Pavithra in June 2018.
-In November 2020, his wife gave birth to a baby girl, Hanvika.
+In November 2020, his wife gave birth to their daughter.